giantswarm/devctl/README.md

 ## Installation

-This project uses Go modules so be sure to have it outside your `$GOPATH` or or set `GO111MODULE=on` environment variable.
+This project uses Go modules.
+Be sure to have it outside your `$GOPATH` or set `GO111MODULE=on` environment variable.
 Then regular `go install` should do the trick.
-Below handy oneliner:
+Alternatively the following one-liner may help.

 ```sh
 GO111MODULE=on go install -ldflags "-X main.gitCommit=$(git rev-parse HEAD)" .